vandycknick/use-redux/README.md

 # useRedux
-React hook utility functions to access state or dispatch actions from a redux store.
+React hook utility functions to access state and dispatch actions from a redux store.

 ## Installation